'Adults have failed': Youth activists take up fight for U.S. digital rights

 “These youth are amazing - and they recognize just like they did with climate - that adults have failed,” said Kade Crockford, director of the technology for liberty program at the American Civil Liberties Union of Massachusetts.

-Crockford is working with Encode Justice to organize a series of protests in schools to push for a state ban on facial recognition technology in Massachusetts.
+Crockford is working with Encode Justice to organize a week of action in schools to push for a state ban on facial recognition technology in Massachusetts.

 “This newer generation does not see digital rights as a remote, far away issue - they see it as central to what it means to be free,” Crockford said, praising the group for tracking legislation at all levels of government.